awsdocs/iam-user-guide/doc_source/id_credentials_mfa_sync.md

 **To resynchronize your root user MFA device after signing in \(console\)**

-1. Use your AWS account email address and password to sign in to the [AWS Management Console](https://console.aws.amazon.com/) as the AWS account root user\.
+1. Sign in to the [IAM console](https://console.aws.amazon.com/iam/) as the account owner by choosing **Root user** and entering your AWS account email address\.
+On the next page, enter your password\.
 **Note**
 If you see three text boxes, then you previously signed in to the console with *[IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html)* credentials\.
 Your browser might remember this preference and open this account\-specific sign\-in page every time that you try to sign in\.
 You cannot use the IAM user sign\-in page to sign in as the account owner\.
 If you see the [IAM user sign\-in page](https://docs.aws.amazon.com/IAM/latest/UserGuide/console.html#user-sign-in-page), choose **Sign in using root user email** near the bottom of the page\.
 This returns you to the main sign\-in page\.
 From there, you can sign in as the root user using your AWS account email address and password\.